 Late in 2009, a new running companion came into Karin's life: Rylee, a Chesapeake Bay Retriever.
 Rylee started going on short trail runs when she was 9 months old.
 Karin wanted to wait to allow her ligaments, tendons and bones to mature before putting too many miles and stress on her.
 Rylee thoroughly enjoyed each and everyone of the new events that BCC has planned.
 Rylee added a baby sister, Mila, a Vizsla who is now 2 years old and already shows incredible speed and agility.
 Unfortunately, Rylee passed in January 2017 of bone cancer - a big reason why Bozeman Canine Classic continues to raise money to fight this terrible canine disease.

 Karin continues to run with Mila in and around Bozeman's trails.
+Mila even has a new younger sister, Harlee, a Chesapeake (to keep the tradition going) to keep her active!
 Even though Karin has several jobs outside Bozeman Canine Classic, she has always been involved with her dogs and their health.
 She knew some day that she would do something for dogs and the Bozeman community.

 She's had the idea of dog events rattling around in her brain for years.
 But she finally decided to do it and do it the right way - plan ahead and make them great events for everyone in Bozeman AND Montana to enjoy.
 So that's how the idea for Bozeman Canine Classic came about.